Saitama (One-Punch Man): Creation

-Manga author One became interested in creating a comic superhero who was already the strongest in the world.
+Japanese manga author One became interested in creating a comic superhero who was already the strongest in the world.
 He wanted to focus on different aspects of storytelling than those normally relied on in standard superhero stories, such as everyday problems.
-ONE said: "Punching is oftentimes pretty useless against life's problems.
+He said: "Punching is oftentimes pretty useless against life's problems.
 But inside One-Punch Man's universe, I made Saitama a sort of guy who was capable of adapting his life to the world that surrounded him, only armed with his immense power.
 The only obstacles he faces are mundane things, like running short of money."
+One came up with Saitama's simplistic design when thinking about how "the world is full of cool looking heroes."

-The idea was that the super hero became bored and instead dealt with daily chores.
-In One's point of view, a hero is not cool for being strong or strength.
-Instead, it is the mentality of Saitama and how he is able to understand other people's mentalities.
-The idea was that the super hero became bored and instead dealt with daily chores.
-One felt difficulties in drawing scenarios for Saitama due to how overpowered he was.
-In Saitama's case, all he have to do is have him show up to punch the problem away.
-In the world Saitama lives in, monsters show up frequently, so he gets to utilize his strength to the fullest, so he can feel comfortable making the plot.
-If anything happens, the author can always count on Saitama.
-The story will be interesting as long as he's on the move.
-The only hard part is to make his allies seem not too weak.
+The plot of the manga was that Saitama became bored of his superhero lifestyle and instead resorted to dealing with daily life.
+In One's point of view, a hero is not cool for being strong or strength, instead it being the mentality of Saitama and how he is able to understand other people's mentalities.
+One had difficulties in drawing scenarios for Saitama due to how overpowered he was; all Saitama would do is to immediately punch the problem away.
+One felt that Saitama's journey made the story interesting; the only difficult part is to make his allies seem not too weak.

-Artist Yusuke Murata initially drew him "cool" alongside the entire cast.
-In that process he was making Saitama look handsome, or adding stars in his eyes, but all of these ideas were scrapped.
-In the end, those things did not fit Saitama's nature.
-He changed it since One's ideas of Saitama was the complete opposite.
+Artist Yusuke Murata initially drew him in a "cool" way alongside the entire cast.
+He attempted to make Saitama look handsome and added stars in his eyes, but all of these ideas were scrapped; Murata changed it due to One intending Saitama to be the complete opposite.
 Nevertheless, he had fun when drawing the character.
-The idea of the blank expression Saitama tends to make were done intentionally for comedic effect.
-Murata also elaborated that while it is hard to relate to overpowered characters in fiction, the way One wrote Saitama managed to give this theme.
+The blank expression Saitama tends to make was done intentionally for comedic effect.
+Murata also elaborated that while it is hard to relate to overpowered characters in fiction, the way One wrote Saitama managed to do it well.